 When your relationship with the school has ended, we will retain and then securely dispose of your personal information in accordance with our retention policy.

+We will keep a limited and reasonable amount of personal information for a longer time, where it appears in records that are of historic value or it is in the public interest to keep as part of the school’s history and collective memory.
+We store these records securely in our school archive for permanent preservation.

 Who we share governor, trustee and volunteer information with